brucemcpherson/GoingGas/vbalibrary/gas/source/VBA/dependencies.md

 # Google Apps Script Project: VBA
-This repo (VBA) was automatically updated on 23 September 2015 16:11:09 BST by GasGit
+This repo (VBA) was automatically updated on 03 March 2016 09:38:22 GMT by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project VBA